GrimmReaper1O1/questionnaire_comercial/README.md

 Introduction:
+The site is still incomplete in a mannor of ways but is functional enough to train people at this stage.
+No release will be made until it is up to scratch but with less work on your part you should be able to get it operational to your specifications.

 This site utilizes jQuery for its Javascript and PHP.
 Questionnaire is an e-learning site which is under development.
 A release will be made at some stage but this repository does not currently include a finished product.
 Questionnaire is meant to be but a framework to be completed by individuals